Discussing durable powers of attorney

 At Barberi Law, we understand that our clients can become concerned about estate planning at any point in their lives.
 No matter your age, health or financial situation, it is wise to protect yourself and your heirs.
 One significant part of a comprehensive estate plan involves the discussion of powers of attorney.
 Our lawyers have experience answering a wide range of questions, including:

 - What is the difference between a financial durable power of attorney and a durable health care power of attorney?

 - If I have a power of attorney, can I still make my own financial decisions?

 - What happens if my proxy doesn’t follow my instructions?

 These and many more questions can be answered by our skilled estate planning attorneys.
-No matter your situation, we encourage you to contact our office and schedule a consultation with an experienced lawyer.
+No matter your situation, we encourage you to contact our office and schedule a consultation with one of our experienced lawyers.